dstein64/nvim-scrollview/README.md

 * Handling for folds
 * Scrollbars can be dragged with the mouse
-* Partially transparent scrollbars so that text is not covered
 * Signs (`diagnostics` and `search` enabled by default)

 ## Requirements